 Duane Elgin: Rick, we’re talking uplift here.

-Rick Archer: if it’s for simplicity, because things have broken down, then there’s going to be all this mayhem, that you’ve talked about in the billions of people struggling, dying, and so on.
+Rick Archer: if it’s forced simplicity, because things have broken down, then there’s going to be all this mayhem, that you’ve talked about in the billions of people struggling, dying, and so on.
 But if we can sort of move shift to it more voluntarily, then we can avert a lot of that.
-That’s right.

-Duane Elgin: Yeah, that’s right.
+Duane Elgin: That’s right, yeah, that’s right.
 I think you’re absolutely correct.
 I want to affirm what you were saying that we run out of time.
 There’s no time left, the time to adapt is now and it’s we should have been way into this process earlier.
 So we’re not going to have the luxury of voluntary simplicity.
 There’s going to be a lot of enforced simplicity, as you’re suggesting.
 And it’s going to be a rough initiation.
 It’s going to be a rough ride for the human family.
 But that’s the nature of initiation and the pain, the loss, the sorrow, the grief.
-Those are traumas that will teach us And we’re going to learn the hard way.
+Those are traumas that will teach us.
+And we’re going to learn the hard way.
 How to live in this, this new world of limitation.
 And simplicity is going to be a key factor in that learning.
-Yeah.

-Rick Archer: And I mean, there are people like yourself who are doing it voluntarily.
-But again, if we look to Washington, they’re still tinkering and Denizer, and so on.
+Rick Archer: Yeah.
+And I mean, there are people like yourself who are doing it voluntarily.
+But again, if we look to Washington, they’re still tinkering and denying, and so on.
 So, I mean, I guess it’s just gonna get to the point where things will be forced because they haven’t been chosen.

 Duane Elgin: That’s right.
 That’s right.
 So this is a, as I said, this is going to be a rough road is going to be a rough ride, it’s going to be a challenging initiation we’re going through already, we’re beginning the process right now as a species, but it’s just getting started.

 Rick Archer: Yeah.
 And I guess at this point, people might be thinking, well, what can I do?
 What can I do?
-And I would say, first of all, go back to that, quote, you know, that marshy said, on the boat ride in 1974, hold on to the self.
+And I would say, first of all, go back to that, quote, you know, that Maharishi said, on the boat ride in 1974, hold on to the self.
 If, by whatever means you understand that, to you know, somehow know thyself, reach that reach some stage of spiritual awakening, stabilize it, integrate it, and then you’ll be better equipped to get through whatever we have.
 We have to get through.

 Duane Elgin: Yes.
-Yes, become a full homo sapien sapien know that, you know, find that place of knowing within and know that knowing connects with the aliveness of the Living Universe grow on that, yes.
+Yes, become a full Homo Sapien Sapien know that, you know, find that place of knowing within and know that knowing connects with the aliveness of the Living Universe grow on that, yes.